The-Open-Source-Project-TOSP/Open-Revenue/RevenueModels/TrainingEducation.md

-Details on organizing training and educational programs.# Training and Education Programs Guide 🎓✨
+# Training and Education Programs Guide 🎓✨

 ## Table of Contents
 - [Introduction 🌟](#introduction-)